 About Jam and Justice

-The ‘Jam & Justice’ research methodology brings together academic and non-academic researchers – with different knowledge, skills and resources interested in making devolution matter in Greater Manchester – to test and learn about the theory and practice of co-production in research.
-Known as the ‘Action Research Collective’, the group’s primary role has been to initiate, develop and undertake comparative learning from action research projects.
+The Jam and Justice research methodology brought together academic and non-academic researchers – with different knowledge, skills and resources interested in making devolution matter in Greater Manchester – to test and learn about the theory and practice of co-production in research.
+Known as the Action Research Collective, the group’s primary role has been to initiate, develop and undertake comparative learning from Jam and Justice's action research projects.
 These are: